School code: 3962

 Search through an alphabetized list of events, offices, webpages and more.

 Check out the latest press and most current social media updates on our News Page.
 If you're looking for upcoming events, check out our campus calendar.

 An introduction to the scholar's life utilizing presentations of research and publications by faculty representing various disciplines.
 This course may be repeated for up to four hours credit.
 Prerequisite: HON 200 Introduction to Honors.

 An introduction to honors course work: requirements, expectations, and skills.
 This course is required as a prerequisite for honors credit for all students.
-Prerequisite: Approval by the dean of the Honors College.
+Prerequisite: Approval by the Dean of the Honors College.

 A study of great literature.
 The titles of the book selections change each semester.
 Faculty members present critical reviews of influential books from varying disciplines.
 This course may be repeated for up to six hours credit.
 Prerequisite: HON 200 Introduction to Honors.

 A study of the great themes of Western Civilization.
 Course topics and readings change each year.
-This course may be repeated for up to twelve hours credit.
+This course may be repeated for up to 12 hours credit.
 This course contains a significant writing component.
 Prerequisite: HON 200 Introduction to Honors.

 A reflection on the relationship between service, philanthropy, and leadership.
-Practical opportunities for service will be developed under the supervision of instructor.
+Practical opportunities for service will be developed under the supervision of the instructor.
 Prerequisite: HON 200 Introduction to Honors.